Back to DWU AI Articles

 Form 41 is not a new requirement.
 Its lineage traces to the Civil Aeronautics Board (CAB) era (1938–1978), when the CAB regulated airline rates and schedules and required detailed financial reporting to support regulatory decisions.
 After deregulation in 1978, Congress maintained Form 41 reporting requirements as a mechanism for monitoring airline financial health and supporting safety/security oversight.

 The current Form 41 structure was formalized in the 1980s and has remained largely unchanged, reflecting the DOT's goal of maintaining long-term consistency in airline financial data.
-This consistency is invaluable for academic research, long-term trend analysis, and regulatory benchmarking.
+This consistency enables academic research, long-term trend analysis, and regulatory benchmarking (BTS, MIT Airline Data Project, 2026).8

 Over the past 40+ years, Form 41 data has documented airline industry evolution: the rise of low-cost carriers (Southwest, JetBlue, Spirit, Frontier) and their impact on incumbent carriers; the impact of major events (9/11, the 2008 financial crisis, COVID-19 pandemic) on airline profitability; and shifts in fleet composition (from large wide-body aircraft to regional jets and back again).
 This historical depth makes Form 41 essential for understanding airline dynamics.